-You certainly won’t go hungry at the Dreams Las Mareas restaurants in Costa Rica.
+With several on-site restaurants, you certainly won’t go hungry at Dreams Las Mareas Costa Rica.
 Trust me, you won’t go thirsty either.

-During our stay, my best friend and I dined at each of the Dreams Las Mareas restaurants.
-We had our favorites, but we also had a couple disappointing meals.
-I’m bluntly sharing the hits and misses of our experience.
-In doing so, I hope that you will have the tastiest visit at the resort.
+When my best friend and I stayed at the resort in February 2016 to celebrate our 30th birthdays, we dined at each of the Dreams Las Mareas restaurants.
+We certainly had our favorites, but we also had a couple of disappointing meals.
+I’m bluntly sharing the hits and misses of our experience at this Costa Rica resort.
+In doing so, I hope you will have the tastiest visit to Dreams Las Mareas.

 We enjoyed our first meal so much at Portofino, it was the one restaurant we repeated for dinner.
-Though service was extremely slow on our second visit, I highly recommend dining here during your stay.
+Though service was extremely slow on our second visit, I still highly recommend dining here during your stay at Dreams Las Mareas.

-We went to dinner between 7 and 8 p.m. most nights.
+We went to dinner between 7 and 8 p.m. most nights during our trip.
 It seems this is one of the most popular choices, as we were placed on a waiting list both times.
-The hostess will give you a buzzer, and it works if you stray upstairs to the Rendezvous Bar for pre-dinner drinks.
+The hostess gave us a buzzer, which still worked when we strayed upstairs to the Rendezvous Bar for pre-dinner drinks.

-One reason why I recommend Portofino is it’s the sole adult-only restaurant at the resort.
-With silver tablecloths and dim lighting, Porotfino also has a romantic ambiance — making it ideal for a couple celebrating their anniversary.
+I recommend Portofino because it’s the sole adult-only restaurant at the resort.
+With silver tablecloths and dim lighting, Portofino also has a romantic ambiance — making it ideal for a couple celebrating an anniversary or on a honeymoon.

-The restaurant provided a bottle of sparkling wine to a couple celebrating their 60th wedding anniversary and had the nearby tables, including ours, share in the toast.
+Speaking of celebrating special occasions at Portofino, the restaurant provided a bottle of sparkling wine to a couple celebrating their 60th wedding anniversary.
+The waitstaff even provided small pours of sparkling wine to diners at the nearby tables, including ours, to share in the toast.
 It was an adorable moment to witness.

 We had a few issues with service during our meal.
 For example, my soup was delivered without a soup spoon.
 Since I feared the soup would cool before a server would be by to check on us, I had to hunt down one from the hostess.